danielharrell/does_music_move/does_music_move.md

 its composer of sophistry, or sorcery, under the show of profundity.
 (That we don't study Bach).
 So one thing at stake is whether it is a dream, and if so, how would we know.
-An answer has been given, to a question hardly asked)-->
+An answer has been given, to a question hardly asked)